bcflock/bcflock/README.md

 ### Hi there 👋
 I'm Ben.
-I'm currently a third-year student studying Computer Science and Data Science at Case Western Reserve University
+I'm currently a third-year student studying Computer Science and Data Science at Case Western Reserve University.
-### 🔭 I’m currently working on
+### 🔭 I’m currently working on...
 My current big project is HackCWRU, for which I am the Design Director, and I am responsible for updating and maintaining the website.
 <!--
 ### 🌱 I’m currently learning